AmirhosseinOlyaei/creative-painter-io/README.md

 				- Decide on correct balance of colors, tone and theme strategy
 				- Design a smooth user experience
 				- Addressing different needs by providing user friendly style
-				- Minimalist design and eye catching font family, size and weight
+				- Minimalist design and eye-catching font family, size and weight
 				- Implement sufficient use of spacing, positioning, and proximity
 				- Adapt consistency in design
 			- [ ] Test HTML & CSS Wirefame on Vercel